 Many people get a guide for the Palo Maria waterfalls hike, but you can also get here on your own by taking the orange bus from Basilio Badillo in Zona Romantica and getting off at Puente Palo Maria by the bridge.

-I visited the waterfall for the first time in April when it was essentially dried up, and then again in late June after the rain had started, which was a completely different experience as there was actually a waterfall to swim under (although, the pool is still a great place to beat the heat anytime of year).
+I visited the waterfall for the first time in April when it was mainly dried up, and then again in late June after the rain had started, which was a completely different experience.
+There was actually a waterfall to swim under!
+However, the swimming hole is a great place to beat the heat any time of year.

 If you’re an experienced hiker or feel like an adventure, you can climb up to several more above.

-El Eden is an ecoutourism park in the jungle where you can find waterfalls, natural pools, and endless adventure.
-It was used as film set for predator, and is one of the top tours around Puerto Vallarta.
+El Eden is an ecotourism park in the jungle where you can find waterfalls, natural pools, and endless adventures.
+It was used as a film set for Predator and is one of the top tours around Puerto Vallarta.

 They offer canopy tours, zip lines, and natural waterfalls and pools to relax in afterward, as well as a riverfront restaurant.

-This fully customizable half-day tour takes to El Eden and you get to choose your own adventure.
+This fully customizable half-day tour takes you to El Eden, and you get to choose your own adventure.
 Swim in rivers, waterfalls, and enjoy the landscape exploring by ATV.

 Don’t miss the chance to see it if you’re here at the right time, as I’ve been told it’s one of the most beautiful waterfalls in the region (I’ve yet to see it myself).

-Yelapa is without a doubt one of the best places to chase waterfalls near Puerto Vallarta.
+Yelapa is the best place to chase waterfalls near Puerto Vallarta.

 While you can visit as a day trip, I recommend making it a weekend getaway and staying at one of the fabulous eco-hotels.
 It’s one of Mexico’s best beach towns!